luisj1983/k3s-deploy/README.md

 This is an Ansible playbook to deploy a [k3s](https://docs.k3s.io/) cluster with a single control node and multiple worker nodes.

+Optionally, it will create a kubeconfig file on your Ansible control node (i.e. where you are running `ansible-playbook` from) to access the cluster.

 It requires that you specify two Ansible Inventory groups:
 - cluster_control_plane
 - cluster